 What is a Sky+ HD box?

-The main draw of the boxes is that you can use them to pause, rewind, and record live TV - 185 hours of standard definition telly (or 60 hours of HD) on the regular Sky+ HD box, or a massive 1180 hours (350 hours of HD) on a 2TB one.
+The main draw of Sky's TV boxes is that you can use them to pause, rewind, and record live TV - 185 hours of standard definition telly (or 60 hours of HD) on the regular Sky+ HD box, or a massive 1180 hours (350 hours of HD) on a 2TB one.
 That’s right, you can store a month and a half’s worth of continuous TV on one single box.
 The clever tech allows you to record two things at once while also watching something else you’ve recorded, and the Smart Series Link makes sure you won’t miss an episode of your favourite TV shows.

 As its name suggests, the box is HD ready too, which is great considering Sky’s TV packages include up to 73 HD channels.
 It also supports 3D shows, which will be available on demand since Sky closed its dedicated 3D channel.